-We have blabbed on and on about the importance of families coming together to discuss long term care planning for their parents.
-Another important topic for families that has not been addressed is talking about family money.
-This topic is definitely applicable to so many families and is often a deep source of resentment, bitterness and rivalry.
+We have blabbed on and on about the importance of families coming together to discuss long-term care planning for their parents.
+Another important topic for families that have not been addressed is talking about family money.
+This topic is definitely applicable to so many families and is often a deep source of resentment, bitterness, and rivalry.

 While talking about money has long been taboo, not discussing what you have — particularly when you have a lot, or if your children think you do — is not going to make the problem go away.
 In most cases, advisers and psychologists say, it just makes things worse.